sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

    * Controller Sensor name: VR1.COMFORT
    * Read Only: checked

-You should now have an attribute with a temperature value setted to the last version received from the polling on the Controller.
+You should now have an attribute with a temperature value set to the last version received from the polling on the Controller.

 ## Increase Comfort temperature
 The comfort temperature can be increase or decrease.
-Let add the necessary attribute to increase the temperature :
+Let's add the necessary attribute to increase the temperature :

 1. Select the Customer A -> Smart Home asset in the asset list
 2. Click `Edit asset` in top right